-For this purpose, frozen brain tissue was suspended in chilled 1.15% potassium chloride solution and subsequently centrifuged for 15 min at a speed of 12000 rpm and a temperature of 4 °C. The quantity of protein in the supernatant was determined using the Bradford method.
+For this purpose, frozen brain tissue were suspended in chilled 1.15% potassium chloride solution and subsequently centrifuged for 15 min at a speed of 12000 rpm and at a temperature of 4 °C. The quantity of protein in the obtained supernatant was determined utilizing the Bradford method.

-MDA levels
+Malondialdehyde (MDA) levels

-The concentration of MDA, indicative of lipid peroxidation, was assessed using a thiobarbituric acid reaction (TBAR) colorimetric assay kit according to the manufacturer's instructions.
-A plate reader measured the absorbance at 540 nm, and the result was shown as nmol/mg protein (Ozdemir et al., 2009).
+The concentration of MDA, indicative of lipid peroxidation, was assessed by Thiobarbituric acid reaction (TBAR) colorimetric assay kit according to the instructions of the manufacturer.
+A plate reader measured the absorbance at 540 nm, and the result was shown as nmol/mg protein (Ozdemir, Cetinkaya, Ersan, Kucukosman, & Ersan, 2009).